andreock/Bruce_Wiki/Interpreter.md

 ### `wifiScan()`

-**Description**: Disconnect current wifi network and scan for available networks.
+**Description**: scan for available wifi networks.
+Also disconnect from current wifi network to perform the scan.

-**Returns**: `object`: An object array with 2 properties:
+**Returns**: `object`: An object array with 3 properties:
   - `SSID` (string): The network name.
   - `encryptionType` (string): The network encryptionType.
-Possible values: "UNKNOWN", "TKIP/WPA", "WEP","CCMP/WPA","NONE","AUTO"
+Possible values: `"UNKNOWN", "TKIP/WPA", "WEP","CCMP/WPA","NONE","AUTO"`
   - `MAC` (string): The AP MAC address.

 ---